 Dendrochronology and how to improve radioacarbon datation accuracy

 For dates that are not too remote, the dating can be improved.
 Calibration of radiocarbon formation as a function of years is obtained from “dendrochronology”, a technique based on trunks of secular.
 The section of a tree trunk is an extraordinary witness of the plant life.
 Each ring corresponds to the wood formed in a given year.
 By counting the rings, one dates the year.
 By measuring the ring carbon-14 content, one measures the activity of a wood sample of the year in question.
 Using this information, one tcan check and improve by comparison carbon-14 datings.

 Cross-section of a chestnut tree showing its annual rings.
-Each ring correspond to a year.
-The measurement of its rings radioacarbon activities gives the evolution of this radioactivity with time.
+Each ring correspond to a tear.
+The measurement of its radioacarbon activity gives the evolution of this radioactivity with time.
 Thanks to this calibration technique, one is able to perform accurate carbon-14 dating up to 11,400 years.

 © CNRS ©

 Redwoods and redwoods of California’s forests are used to go back as far as 2000 years ago.
 Fossil trees provide access to older times.
 As the thickness of the rings depends on the years climates, characteristic sequences of rings make it possible to compare fossil trees with very old trees which were their contemporaries.
 Gradually, by cross-checking from one trunk to another, one can connect the sequence of rings up to 11,000 years.
 By comparing the real age of a ring to its age calculated from its radiocarbon, one obtains the correction to be applied to the ages calculated by carbon-14 dating.